 Three years ago Miquella Young transferred to Arizona State from Lake Zurich, a small suburb of Chicago.
-With a long history in dance and karate, Miquella continues to study the mind-body connection through her undergraduate program in Integrative Health and dance.
+With a long history in dance and karate, Miquella studied the mind-body connection through her undergraduate program in Integrative Health and dance.
 She has studied abroad in Peru, ventured to India to learn about spirituality, and explored the historical depths of Italy.
 She has experience as a dance instructor and mentor for academic and personal success with the College of Nursing and Health Innovation.
 She holds certificates in Natural Holistic Remedies and Mindfulness Leadership.
 With her B.S. in Metaphysical Science from the University of Sedona, Miquella currently serves as president of ASU's Metaphysics club exploring the depths of meditation and consciousness.
-Miquella, who is also one of Center’s Volunteers, graduates in December with her B.S. in Integrative Health and a minor in dance.
+Miquella, who is also one of Center’s Volunteers, is moving to Portland, Oregon in the Fall to study Naturopathy and Classical Chinese medicine.

 Sarah Murray is an undergraduate Biomedical Sciences student at ASU with a minor in Women and Gender Studies.
 Her undergraduate thesis focuses on menstrual taboo and perceptions of conventional and alternative menstrual products.
 She has taught hatha and vinyasa yoga for two years, incorporating body positivity and inclusivity into her practice.
 Sarah combines her role as a yoga instructor with her work for ASU's Sexual Violence Prevention department through partner yoga workshops that focus on communication and consent.